edibotopic/edibotopic-website/content/blog/thinking/2024-08-17-tell-people-what-they-did-for-you.md

 - A fear of making someone "too comfortable" and a desire to keep them seeking elusive praise
 - A sense that great work was an expectation and not something worthy of remark
 - An immediate instinct to exploit value rather than to acknowledge value
+- An anticipation of some future moment, usually public, where _all would be revealed_

-Tell people what they did for you, whether they're a manager or intern, teacher or student, friend or competitor, fan or influencer.
+Just tell people what they did for you, whether they're a manager or intern, teacher or student, friend or competitor, fan or influencer.

 Give the damn feedback and be nice about it.